taiseidev/multi-async-value/README.md

 final result = MultiAsyncValue.group2(asyncValue1, asyncValue2);

-// result is now an AsyncValue containing a tuple (1, 'Hello')
+// result is now an AsyncValue containing a record (1, 'Hello')
 ```

 ## Contributing
 Contributions to the multi_async_value package are welcome.
 Please feel free to open an issue or create a pull request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.